cameni/bmfont/trunk/bin/readme.txt

 - Updated libsquish to 1.13.
 - Fixed a problem with exporting glyphs for some international languages.
 - Added support for Unicode 8.0.
+- A 64bit build is now available to support huge bitmap fonts that require more than 2GB of memory to generate.
+- The default glyph for invalid characters is now properly rasterized when not rendered from outline too.

 1.13 - 2012/08/12
 - Added option to export fonts using fixed cell heights for easier post processing.